medusajs/medusa/docs/content/advanced/backend/publishable-api-keys/index.md

 ---
 description: 'Learn what publishable API keys are and how they can be used in the Medusa server.
-Publishable API keys can be used to scope API calls with an API key.
-Learn about the different relations between the Publishable API Keys and other entities.'
+Publishable API keys can be used to scope API calls with an API key.'
 ---

 # Publishable API Keys Overview